College of Nursing

 This online program is one of the first in the nation to focus specifically on veteran health care and understanding all of their needs including injury, post-traumatic stress disorder, suicide prevention, depression, rehabilitation, chronic conditions, end-of-life care and the other physical and psychological needs of veterans.

 If you have a Bachelor’s Degree in Nursing and are looking for a way to better serve those that have fought for our freedom, the online MS in Nursing — Veteran and Military Health Care program is for you.

 The online Master of Science in Nursing — Veteran and Military Health Care program focuses on the specific needs of our veterans including health care delivery systems, maintaining a ready force, care during military operations, invisible and visible consequences of war, veteran and military culture, and family dynamics.

 The veteran culture is complex and unique to each veteran.
-Military culture, battlemind training, and their experiences transitioning back into the civilian world all impact their lives, the lives of those closest to them, and their health and well-being.
+Military culture and the experiences of transitioning back into the civilian world all impact veteran's lives, the lives of those closest to them, and their overall health and well-being.
 Having in-depth knowledge and understanding of these cultural influences on our soldiers and veterans will enable you to be more successful in providing patient/family-centered care for these individuals.

 As a fully online degree, the MS in Veteran & Military Health Care program offers schedule flexibility, but still provides access to the same high-quality professors and content of an in-person program at the University of Colorado Denver.
 Whether you’re a VA nurse looking to move up or a private practice nurse focused on being able to better serve your veteran patients, this master’s program is the best way to do so.